Mutiny on the Bounty (1935 film): Historical accuracy

+The film's screenplay is based largely on the Nordhoff-Hall novels, and contains several historical inaccuracies.

 The movie contains several historical inaccuracies.
 Captain Bligh was never on board HMS Pandora, nor was he present at the trial of the mutineers who stayed on Tahiti.

 At the time, he was halfway around the world on a second voyage for breadfruit plants.
 Fletcher Christian's father had died many years before Christian's travels on board Bounty, whereas the film shows the elder Christian at the trial.
 The movie was always presented as an adaptation of the Nordhoff and Hall trilogy, which already differed from the actual story of the mutiny.

 Bligh is initially depicted as a brutal, sadistic disciplinarian, only becoming more sympathetic during the voyage to Timor.
 Particular episodes include a keelhauling and flogging a dead man.
 Neither of these happened.
 Keelhauling was used rarely, if at all, and had been abandoned long before Bligh's time.
 Indeed, the meticulous record of Bounty's log reveals that the flogging rate was lower than the average for that time.

 Prior to the mutiny, Bounty had only two deaths.
 One seaman, James Valentine, died of an ill-defined respiratory illness; logs indicate he was "seized with a violent hollow Cough and spit much."
 And the ship's surgeon, Thomas Huggan, apparently died of complications due to his chronic alcoholism, not as a result of abuse by Bligh.
 In fact, Bligh had threatened to seize and impound Huggan's alcohol stocks on account of him regularly being intoxicated while on duty, a threat Bligh eventually carried out.
 Huggan's constant drunkenness left Bligh little choice but to oversee key health issues himself.
 Notably, the crew had been examined constantly for scurvy, and Bligh – his expertise in this matter developed under Captain James Cook – had detected no verified signs of the illness at any time.